Pallivahankivi

-Pallivahankivi is a 10 m glacially deposited rock that is located in the region of Pallivaha.
+Pallivahankivi is a 10 m glacially deposited rock located in the region of Pallivaha.
 The region of Pallivaha is named after the rock.
-The rock is associated with a Finnish folkstory, according to the legend, the rock was thrown into its current place by giants from the region of Nunnavuori.
+The rock is associated with a Finnish folk legend, according to which it was hurled into its current place by giants from the region of Nunnavuori.
 Later legends say that the rock became a shelter for criminals who lived in the area.